martinmyname/DigitLand1/README.md

 ## Application Flow:

+- Once the owner of a property signs up and adds land, verification of the person and the land is done and eligible to be a seller.
-- Once the buyer chooses a property to buy from the provided listings, the buyer requests an escrow officer to foresee the sale.
+- Then the buyer can choose a property to buy from the provided listings of any seller, the buyer requests an escrow officer to foresee the sale.
 - Once the escrow officer is onboard, he/she generates an agreement which specifies the terms and conditions pertaining to the sale of the property.
 - The agreement will be reviewed and signed by both the buyer and the seller.
 - The buyer then transfers the deposit amount to the escrow.